 Supplements.
 They are just that, SUPPLEMENTS.
 Therefore even though they are good and supplement healthy living, they shouldn’t be used solely in the name of being “healthy”.

 They are not magic pills, they are supplements.

 That being said, I have really never been one to take too many “fitness supplements” except for natural ones like multi-vitamins, all natural About Time whey and such.
-But since this was a big topic requested by many for my hashtag series, I did some research on the best, CLEAN supplements, to help you reach your fitness and health goals.
+But since this was a big topic requested by many, I did some research on the best, CLEAN supplements, to help you reach your fitness and health goals.
 The first 4 are ones that are a part of MY diet every day!

 1. First one up, multi-vitamins.
 Even if you are a super, squeaky clean eater, you may not be getting all the vitamins and minerals you need to support healthy growth and health.
 You know the saying, “you should get all your vitamins in through diet alone”?
 WELL, that’s not necessarily possible nowadays…

 - Improper farming practices deplete the soil of nutrients.
 When plants are repeatedly grown on the same land, the soil loses nutrients faster than they can be replaced.
 Over time, the plants have fewer nutrients to grow.
 Fertilizer contains just enough nutrition for the plant to survive until harvesting, but not enough to support human health.
 This results in plants that have 75% fewer micronutrients. (“Not On The Label“, p213.)

 - According to David From Time Magazine, “the average vegetable found in today’s supermarket is anywhere from 5% to 40% lower in minerals (including magnesium, iron, calcium and zinc) than those harvested just 50 years ago.”